m1waterman88/php_stuff/README.md

 # Learn PHP

-* All test code -- security not reviewed
+* All test code with no real-world use -- not secure.